Medical University of Białystok

 The Medical University of Białystok (UMB; Polish: Uniwersytet Medyczny w Białymstoku) is a medical university located in Białystok, the capital of Podlaskie Voivodeship in northeastern Poland.
+The university makes use of a number of buildings, most of them located in the city's central district, among them the historic building from the 18th century, Branicki Palace.
+The university is closely working with the nearby University Clinical Hospital and the University Children Clinical Hospital.

 The university is home to the Medical Department with a Division of Dentistry and a six-year M.D. program taught in English (English Division), Pharmacology Department with Medical Analytics Division, and a Nursing and Health Protection Department with divisions in Physiotherapy, Medical Rescue, Obstetrics, Public Health and Nursing.